codecop/Docio/README.md

 =====

 Documentation generator for [Eerie](https://github.com/AlesTsurko/eerie) packages.
-It's a modified version of Io's source code documentation generator.

 ## Install
 No need to install.
 If you've installed [Eerie](https://github.com/AlesTsurko/eerie) you already have Docio.